-(PRE-WORK) REFLECT Before your small group gathering, complete the following and reflect on the discussion questions.
+E-WORK) REFLECT Before your small group gathering, complete the following and reflect on the discussion ons.
 These will be the basis for your small group time.
 Listen to the Sermon on Highrock's YouTube channel and note any reactions you had - curiosities, concerns, or delights.
-Reference the Bible passages used in the sermon.

-RELATE | Use these questions as a launching point for your small group conversation or personal reflection.
+Read Joshua 6:1-5,12-17.
+REL ATE Use these questions as a launching point for your small group conversation or personal reflection.
+This week's topic is a sensitive one.
+As we begin, what thoughts or feelings are you bringing into the conversation?
+Do you think it would help to set a few group guidelines to keep the discussion respectful and open?
+1. Was there anything from the sermon or reading that sparked a new question or made you think in a fresh way?